2amigos/.github/profile/README.md

 notions throughout our company.
 It is essential to create an atmosphere where our colleagues and employees have the opportunity to get deep fulfillment and sincere happiness.

-Today 2am. technologies is an organization of system architects, project managers, developers, and designers.
+Today 2am\.tech is an organization of system architects, project managers, developers, and designers.
 We are a sizable group of people distributed throughout the world and still bring dreams and ideas into real, practical applications with joy and playful hearts.

-*At 2am. technologies, we understand that the most profound discoveries happen when the rest of the world is fast asleep.
+*At 2am\.tech, we understand that the most profound discoveries happen when the rest of the world is fast asleep.
 That's why our team of passionate night owls is dedicated to crafting revolutionary technologies that shape the future.
 Armed with a shared vision of driving progress through innovation, we have joined forces to push the boundaries of what's possible.*

 ## Our Mission: Revolutionize the Digital Landscape 🚀

-Our mission at 2am. technologies is simple yet ambitious: to revolutionize the digital landscape and bring cutting-edge solutions that redefine user experiences.
+Our mission at 2am\.tech is simple yet ambitious: to revolutionize the digital landscape and bring cutting-edge solutions that redefine user experiences.
 We strive to challenge convention, dissolve barriers, and empower individuals and businesses alike to thrive in the rapidly evolving tech ecosystem.